 Explanation

-In this example, we generate a deque named socialmedia_apps that contains a list of social media application names and demonstrates how to get its contents using index notation, front, back, and the at method.
-After that, it displays each accessible element in the console.
+In this instance, we create a deque named socialmedia_apps that holds a collection of social networking app names and illustrates retrieving its elements using index notation, front, back, and the at method.
+Subsequently, it showcases each available item in the console.

 3) Modifying the Deque Element